hessu/gr-multistream/README.md

 Execution
 -----------

-    python gr-multistream.py --freqset RNET-OH2RCH=145787,APRS-144800=144800 \
+    python gr-multistream.py --freqset RNET-OH2RCH=145787.5,APRS-144800=144800 \
         --icecast icecast.example.com --icepw passwordhere

 --freqset defines a comma-separated list of name-frequency pairs.
-Frequency (144800 in the above example) is given in kilohertz.
+Frequency (144800 in the above example) is given in kilohertz, floating point values should be accepted.
 The name (APRS-144800) is the stream name used for the Icecast server - you might want to embed the frequency in the stream name to make it visible on Icecast.

 Icecast TCP server port is currently hardcoded as 8000.
 Sorry for that.
 But it's a script, so it's not really hardcoded.